The InnoLAND project

 Landscape Architecture in Europe

-Landscape Architecture aims to create save, sustainable and resilient environments that evolve and endure over time.
+Landscape Architecture aims to create safe, sustainable, and resilient environments that evolve and endure over time.
 Landscape architecture is perfectly positioned to respond to urgent issues of our time: e.g. mitigating climate change and contributing to the sustainability of both individual sites and cities as a whole.
-Higher education institutions play a major role in educating Landscape Architects who will take decisions about our future environment.
-Although European Union regulations (e.g. concerning the environment, competition in the internal EU market or professional qualifications) has an impact on the professional work of landscape architects across Europe, there are still no standards regarding the content of the European higher education of Landscape Architects, inducing barriers for lifelong learning, recognition and mobility.
+Higher education institutions play a major role in educating Landscape Architects who will make decisions about our future environment.
+Although European Union regulations (e.g. concerning the environment, competition in the internal EU market, or professional qualifications) have an impact on the professional work of landscape architects across Europe, there are still no standards regarding the content of the European higher education of Landscape Architects, inducing barriers for lifelong learning, recognition, and mobility.